harold-js/harold-website/src/docs/guides.md

 **postsList**

-This helper is very powerful when it comes to building post lists.
-It has a very good parametrization.
+This helper is useful for building post lists and gives you a lot of control over the output.

 ```handlebars
 {{postsList